ndp-software/literate-es-webpack-loader/README.md

-# Literate ES Babel Loader
+# Literate ES Webpack Loader

 Write Markdown files with ES6 blocks in them, and then execute the ES6 code.